davidcalhoun/davidbcalhoun.com/hugo/content/posts/2019-10-10-matching-accented-strings-in-javascript.md

 ```

 ## Complete example code
-Now we can put it all together into a working example that would solve the original problem with user input in the Criteria Channel's website:
+Now we can put it all together into a working example that would solve the original problem with user input in the Criterion Channel's website:

 ```js
 // Strips diacritics from a string